Search: Go

 Who should not receive influenza vaccine:

-• Children younger than two years of age and adults over 49 years of age should not receive LAIV because safe use in these age groups has not been established.
+• Children younger than five years of age and adults over 49 years of age should not receive LAIV because safe use in these age groups has not been established.

-• LAIV should not be given to children and adolescents (2-17 years of age) receiving aspirin or aspirin-containing medications, because of the complications associated with aspirin and wild-type influenza virus infections in this age group.
+• LAIV should not be given to children and adolescents (5-17 years of age) receiving aspirin or aspirin-containing medications, because of the complications associated with aspirin and wild-type influenza infection in this age group.

 • People with chronic underlying medical conditions that may predispose them to severe influenza infections should also not be given LAIV.
 For these people, TIV is indicated.